marcosh/lamphpda/README.md

 # lamphpda

-A collection of functional programming data structures
+A collection of type-safe functional data structures